During a typical

 require updating with relative paths to the server pack components.

-%SERVERPACK_LIB_OPTS%.
-Update these variables with the options specified in
+and %SERVERPACK_LIB_OPTS%.
+Update these variables with the options specified in %CATALINA_OPTS% in

 dfc.properties contains the fully qualified path to the